 - 1 pound zucchini, cut in half lengthwise, then crosswise into 1-inch-thick slices

-- 3 poblano chili peppers, stemmed, seeded, cut in half lengthwise, then cut into 1-inch-thick slices
+- 3 poblano chile peppers, stemmed, seeded, cut in half lengthwise, then cut into 1-inch-thick slices

 - 1 pound carrots, trimmed, peeled and cut into 1/2-inch-thick slices